Tips for Optimizing Sleep & Restorative Rest with Dr. Wendy Hurwitz

 Click on this event for more information on the book.

-The book for this meeting is Let Us Descend by Jesmyn Ward.
+The book for this meeting is Better Living Through Birding by Christian Cooper.

 A book discussion group meets the second Tuesday of each month at 7:00 pm.